Table of Contents

 This test gives you the ability to see the disease.
 If you have calcium in your heart arteries then you already have some coronary artery disease and are at higher risk of a heart attack.
 We calculate a calcium score and then compare your level to other people your age and sex.
 With this information, we can further work out your risk.
 It doesn’t tell you how severe the blockages are and it doesn’t tell you how many blockages you have.
 For that, you would need a coronary angiogram.
 All it does is it shows little specks of calcium in the arteries.

 Why do we get calcium in the arteries?

-In summary, it is a simple, safe, non-invasive and cheap test that allows us to see the disease in your heart arteries, and from that we can help treat you to prevent it getting worse and reduce your chance of heart attacks and stroke.
+In summary, it is a simple, safe, non-invasive and cheap test that allows us to see the disease in your heart arteries, and from that, we can help treat you to prevent it from getting worse and reduce your chance of heart attacks and stroke.

 Related article: How Much Does It Cost To See A Cardiologist In Singapore?